 After pickup from either Canberra or Batemans Bay, you are taken deep into the Morton National Park in air-conditioned vehicle to the starting point of your hike.
 The initial section is quite steep and you should be prepared for a tough first ascent.
 At the first rest stop spectacular views of the south come into play.
 As you rest your guide will talk about the local geology of the mountain.

-The walk itself is 5kms long allowing approximately 3 hours for the return trip.
+The Guided Pigeon House Mountain Walk itself is 5kms long allowing approximately 3 hours for the return trip.

 You’ll then be returned to your hotel in Batemans Bay or Canberra.

 National Parks and Wildlife rate the Pigeon House Mountain walk as one one of the best walks in Morton National Park and on the south coast.

 More about the Guided Pigeon House Mountain Walk

 - Time (WALKING): Up to 3.5 hrs

 - Best Times: Autumn, Spring, Summer